University of South Carolina Union

 The University of South Carolina Union (USC Union) is a satellite campus of the University of South Carolina (USC) in Union, South Carolina.
 It has a branch campus in Laurens, South Carolina.
 It is a part of the University of South Carolina System and one of the four regional USC campuses which make up Palmetto College.
 USC Union is accredited by the Southern Association of Colleges and Schools and awards associate degrees in both art and science.
-USC Union is also able to offer the USC Aiken Bachelor of Science in Nursing through a partnership with USC Aiken, allowing students to complete all four years of study at either the Union or Laurens campus.
+USC Union is also able to offer the USC Aiken Bachelor of Science in Nursing through a partnership with USC Aiken, allowing students to complete the entirety of their studies at either the Union or Laurens campus.

 History

 In the 1960s, the citizens of Union formed the Union County Commission for Higher Education to attract a college to their area.
 The University of South Carolina sought to expand its reach throughout the state and agreed to build an extension campus in Union.
 Classes began at the campus in 1965 with an initial enrollment of 51 students.